IMsumitkumar/python-basics-QnA/Functions.md

 In summary, the `__str__` method is used to define a human-readable string representation of an instance of a class.
 This method is called when the built-in `str()` function or the `print()` function is used on an instance of the class.
 It's defined within the class and it returns a string representation of the instance of the class.
 If the `__str__` method is not defined for a class, Python will call the `__repr__` method instead, which should return a string representation of the class that can be used to recreate the object if possible.

-###  How do you use the "repr" method to define a string representation of a class for debugging?
+### Q:  How do you use the "repr" method to define a string representation of a class for debugging?

 In Python, the `__repr__` method is used to define a string representation of an instance of a class that is used for debugging.
 This method is called when the built-in `repr()` function is used on an instance of the class, or when the instance is displayed in the interactive interpreter.